up42/docs/source/reference/api-usage-constraints.rst

 following:

- 1. Adjust the request rate from your UP42 API client application such that the request rate follows an `exponetial backoff
+ 1. Adjust the request rate from your UP42 API client application such that the request rate follows an `exponential backoff
     <https://en.wikipedia.org/wiki/Exponential_backoff>`_ growth rate.
  2. Contact `support <mailto:support@up42.com>`_ to get that restriction removed in case you have a very good reason for